antoBit/antodev/src/blog/2021-04-17-add-comments-to-your-static-blog-with-utterances.md

   - github
 disableComments: false
 ---
-A while ago I was looking for a way to add a comment section to my static blog.
+A while ago I was looking for a way to add a comment section to my static blog and this is the result of all the googling I did on the subject 💪🏻

 ## What’s on the menu